(in addition to major articles)

 Brian Martin.
 When you're criticised.
 Journal of Scholarly Publishing, Vol. 43, No. 2, January 2012, pp. 230-237.
 Options for responding to lengthy, damaging criticism.

 Brian Martin.
-Deadly censorship games: keeping a tight lid on the censorship debate.
+Deadly censorship games: keeping a tight lid on the euthanasia debate.
 The Conversation, http://www.theconversation.edu.au/, 21 November 2011.
+Censorship of information about voluntary euthanasia.

 Brian Martin.
 The wrongs of copyright.
 Issues, Vol. 96, September 2011, pp. 33-36.
 The case against copyright.